 For instance, one of the oldest coffees in the government and one of the country’s medium-acidic varieties is Harar, which is grown and produced by hand in the Eastern Highlands.

-Sidamo is made in the same-named region, a species renowned for its floral scent and rich chocolate, spice, and wine flavours.
+Sidamo is made in the same-named region, a species renowned for its floral scent and rich chocolate, spice, and wine flavors.
 Sidamo coffees are well known for their distinct, smooth, acidic, and lemony characteristics.

 Ethiopian coffee is still produced by hand and hasn’t seen much change since the 10th century when the first written accounts of coffee cultivation appeared.
 Many practices, ideologies, and customs around the business model have persisted throughout Ethiopia’s history as a producer of coffee.